mickmill54/vault_server_docker/README.md

 # my_vault_server_docker
 ### vault in docker for testing vault_migrator, vault_renamer, and vault_deleter

-*Note*: This project start becuase I wanted to have a local instance of vault to test a few vault utilities.
+*Note*: This project started becuase I wanted to have a local instance of vault to test a few vault utilities.
 The second goal was to see if I could automate as much of the install as possible.

 This is all done in bash and terraform.